NMSU-ISA/LTVsystems/docs/src/omniDirectionalLTI/omnidirLTIsource.md

 * single stationary omnidirectional source
 * single stationary omnidirectional receiver
 * single stationary ideal point reflector
-* the source emits an ideal impulse
+* the source emits an impulse

 Given the scenario B assumptions, we simulated the geometry of scenario as follows.